Tutorial 1: Quick Start

 There can be different approaches for doing this:

-2. create new Datoms for arithmetic operations like square, subtraction and sqrt on type DataFrame, then compute the MC error by writing new rules that connect these new datoms.
+, that computes the running mean and MC error, and returns them as two DataFrames in the output vector, or two columns in the same DataFrame. - create new Datoms for arithmetic operations like square, subtraction and sqrt on type DataFrame, then compute the MC error by writing new rules that connect these new datoms.
 You can consider writing a generic high order rule that works for any node and any Julia function.
 A rule can take a Julia function as a parameter!

 The first approach is quick and fast, while the second approach is more generic and reusable, with the additional benefit of being able to see the intermediate results.